jaredfeng-ca/Time2Vec-PyTorch/README.md

 Currently, a synthesized dataset of integers is used to test the functionality of the proposed method.

-I plan to add more experiments to this repository.

 ## Prerequisites

 PyTorch (Tested on PyTorch 1.1 on Python 3.6)